Mustafa Şentop: Political career

 Şentop was elected as a member of the Justice and Development Party (AKP)'s Central Decision-Making and Administrative Committee at the 4th and 5th Party Congresses.
 He served as Deputy Chairman of AKP from 2012 to 2015.

 He was elected as Member of Parliament for Istanbul in the 24th, 25th, and 26th legislative terms for Tekirdağ in the 27th legislative term.

 He served as Deputy Chairman of the Committee on the Constitution.
 He took charge at Reconciliation Committee on Constitution as the representative of AKP.
 He served as the Chairman of the Committee on Constitution in the 26th Legislative Term.

 Serving as the Deputy Speaker of the Grand National Assembly of Turkey in the 27th Legislative Term, on February 24, 2019 he was elected as the 29th Speaker of the Grand National Assembly of Turkey celebrating the centenary of its inauguration in 2020.
 On July 7, 2020 he was re-elected as Speaker for the second term.

 Şentop condemned the peace agreement between Israel and the United Arab Emirates, calling it "disgraceful" and a betrayal of the Palestinian cause.

+Personal life

 Şentop is fluent in English and Arabic.

-Personal life

 He is married and has four children.